one-among-us/data/people/Kotori/page.en.md

 After consulting numerous references to ascertain the lethal dose of the drug, she ended her life on the morning of September 24th, 2019.

-After that, her friends tried to contact USTC management and the local police.
+After that, her friends tried to contact the local police and USTC management.
 However, it was too late.

 ## Memorial

-Under the Zhihu question [What are your thoughts about Zhihu user @Cheng Peiqi](https://www.zhihu.com/question/347747351) and related obituaries, many friends of Kotori expressed their sadness and regret at her passing.
+Under the Zhihu question [What are your thoughts about Zhihu user @Cheng-pei-qi-52](https://www.zhihu.com/question/347747351) and related obituaries, many friends of Kotori expressed their sadness and regret at her passing.

 Sakura Moeka wrote: